Replicable Bandits: Replicable Mean Estimation for Batched Bandits

 where $C > 0$ is an absolute numerical constant, and its running time is polynomial in $K,T$ and $1/\rho$. \end{theorem}

-The above result, whose proof can be found in \Cref{proof:multi-armed bandits with reproducible mean estimation}, states that, by combining the tools from \cite{impagliazzo2022reproducibility} and \cite{esfandiari2021regret}, we can design a reproducible bandit algorithm with (instance-dependent) expected regret $O(K^2 \log^3(T)/\rho^2)$.
-Notice that the regret guarantee has an extra $K^2\log^2 (T)/\rho^2$ factor compared to its non-reproducible counterpart in~\cite{esfandiari2021regret} (Theorem~5.1).
-This is because, due to a union bound over the rounds and the arms, we need to call the reproducible mean estimator with parameter $\rho/(K\log (T)).$ In the next section, we show how to get rid of the $\log^2 (T)$ by designing a new algorithm.
+The above result, whose proof can be found in \Cref{proof:multi-armed bandits with reproducible mean estimation}, states that, by combining the tools from \cite{impagliazzo2022reproducibility} and \cite{esfandiari2021regret}, we can design a replicable bandit algorithm with (instance-dependent) expected regret $O(K^2 \log^3(T)/\rho^2)$.
+Notice that the regret guarantee has an extra $K^2\log^2 (T)/\rho^2$ factor compared to its non-replicable counterpart in~\cite{esfandiari2021regret} (Theorem~5.1).
+This is because, due to a union bound over the rounds and the arms, we need to call the replicable mean estimator with parameter $\rho/(K\log (T)).$ In the next section, we show how to get rid of the $\log^2 (T)$ by designing a new algorithm.